Confirmation in the Catholic Church: Eastern Churches

 The Chrismation with holy Myron is what confirmation is called in Eastern Catholic Churches.
 The canons concerning this practice are the can.
 692-697 of the Code of Canons of the Eastern Churches.
 In Eastern Catholicism, priests are those who normally administer the Chrismation with holy Myron, and this sacrament can be administered conjointly with baptism.
-Contrarily to the situation in the Latin Church, in Eastern Catholicism the sacrament does not require the anointing to be made by the imposition of the hand.
+The Second Vatican Council confirmed and re-established the ancient practice according to which "priests validly confer this sacrament, using chrism blessed by a patriarch or a bishop".
+Unlike in the Latin Church, in Eastern Catholicism the sacrament does not require the anointing to be made by the imposition of the hand.

 Imagery

 The "soldier of Christ" imagery, which remains valid but is downplayed if seen as part of the once common idea of confirmation as a "sacrament of maturity", was used as far back as 350 by Cyril of Jerusalem.
 In this connection, the touch on the cheek that the bishop gave while saying "Pax tecum" (Peace be with you) to the person he had just confirmed was interpreted in the Roman Pontifical as a slap, a reminder to be brave in spreading and defending the faith: "Deinde leviter eum in maxilla caedit, dicens: Pax tecum" (Then he strikes him lightly on the cheek, saying: Peace be with you) (cf. the knightly custom of the accolade).
 When, in application of the Second Vatican Council's Constitution on the Sacred Liturgy, the confirmation rite was revised in 1971, mention of this gesture was omitted.
 However, the French and Italian translations, which indicate that the bishop should accompany the words "Peace be with you" with "a friendly gesture" (French text) or "the sign of peace" (Italian text), explicitly allow a gesture such as the touch on the cheek, to which they restore its original meaning.
 This is in accord with the Introduction to the Rite of Confirmation, which indicates that an episcopal conference may decide "to introduce a different manner for the minister to give the sign of peace after the anointing, either to each individual or to all the newly confirmed together."